qiime2/docs/source/tutorials/feature-classifier.rst

 Obtaining and importing reference data sets
 -------------------------------------------

 Two elements are required for training the classifier: the reference sequences and the corresponding taxonomic classifications.
-To reduce computation time for this tutorial we will use the relatively small `Greengenes`_ 13_8 85% OTU data set. **Do not use the 85% OTUs for training classifiers to be used on real data**.
+To reduce computation time for this tutorial we will use the relatively small `Greengenes`_ 13_8 85% OTU data set. **Do not use the 85% OTU data set used in this tutorial for classification of real experimental data**.
 We recommend using more information-rich sequences, e.g., reference sequences clustered at 99% sequence similarity, for classification of real data.
 See the QIIME 2 :doc:`data resources page <../data-resources>` for links to complete QIIME-compatible reference datasets.

 We will also download the representative sequences from the `Moving Pictures`_ tutorial to test our classifier.